Southern Blue Mountains area in Blue Mountains National Park

 Things to do:

-Blue Mountains Heritage Centre is closed until further notice to protect the health and safety of our visitors and staff.
-You can still contact us by phone or email for information.
 Visit Blue Mountains Heritage Centre to get expert advice on walking tracks, Aboriginal heritage, plants and animals and activities.

 Are you planning a bushwalk, going somewhere remote or where the weather is extreme?
 Stay safe by planning your trip for all conditions and telling someone about it.

 - 1300 072 757 (13000 PARKS) for the cost of a local call within Australia excluding mobiles

 - Blue Mountains Heritage Centre and Blackheath office